digicatapult/bridgeAI-gitops-infra/docs/creating-a-new-cluster.md

-# Creating a new cluster
+# Creating a new production cluster

 ## Quickstart